-9.7 Review
+9.8 Review

-The Committee will review its performance and compliance with its terms of reference annually taking into consideration any assessment or commentary provided by the Chairman of the Board.
+The Committee will review its performance and compliance with its terms of reference annually taking into consideration any assessment or commentary provided by the Chair of the Board.

-9.8 Conflict of interest
+9.9 Conflict of interest

-When the Committee is carrying out its functions and responsibilities under Clause 9.2, any Committee member who would have a conflict of interest, by virtue of his position as a Company fund manager in addition to being a Committee member, will absent himself or herself from any associated Committee discussions and decisions specific to the Investment Committee member's relevant fund.
-His or her absence must be recorded in the minutes of the meeting.
+When the Committee is carrying out its functions and responsibilities under Clause 9.2, any Committee member who would have a conflict of interest, by virtue of his or her position as a Company fund manager in addition to being a Committee member, will absent himself or herself from any associated Committee discussions and decisions specific to the Investment Committee member's relevant fund and his or her absence must be recorded in the minutes of the meeting.